Sunday, January 21, 2024

 Best coastal or wet-weather choice: marine grease or silicone grease.

-Best first step for a rusty or stuck hinge: WD-40-style penetrant, followed by proper grease.
+Best first step for a rusty or stuck hinge: WD-40-style or CRC 5.56-style penetrant, followed by proper grease.

 Best dusty-area choice: dry PTFE spray or a very light grease application with excess wiped away.

 The real secret is not drowning the hinge in whatever spray can happens to be nearby.
-It is understanding what the hinge needs: penetration, cleaning, water resistance, load protection, or dust control.
+It is understanding what the hinge needs: penetration, cleaning, water resistance, load protection, corrosion control, or dust management.

 Get that right, and the gate stops complaining.
-Better still, the hinge lasts longer, the post takes less strain, and the whole gate feels like it was cared for by someone who actually knows what they are doing.
+Better still, the hinge lasts longer, the post takes less strain, the latch stays aligned, and the whole gate feels like it was cared for by someone who actually knows what they are doing.